-It was right after Subh.
-I sat in the kitchen a mug of tea in my hands, awaiting Papa Baasit’s scolding.
+Right after Subh, I sat in the kitchen cradling a mug of tea in my hands, nervously awaiting Papa Baasit’s scolding.
 When I’d arrived earlier, distraught, in tears, and barely coherent, he’d let me in without a word and then showed me into the guest room.
 Now after a fitful two-hour slumber, I felt a lot calmer and more in control of my emotions.
-I believed I was ready to face his reprimand.
+Ready to face his reprimand.

 I was wrong.